March 9, 2016

 5. The Iditarod’s oldest and youngest winners have a special bond.

 Dallas Seavey made history in 2012 when, at age 25, he became the youngest winner of the Iditarod Trail Sled Dog Race.
-Just one year later, Dallas’ father Mitch Seavey became the oldest winner of the Iditarod at age 53.
+Just one year later, Dallas’ father Mitch Seavey became the oldest winner of the Iditarod at age 53, and he broke his own record in 2017 when he won again at age 57.

 And that’s not all the records held by this impressive father-son team.
-Dallas holds the record for the fastest finish in Iditarod history in 2016, when he finished with a time of 8 days, 11 hours, 20 minutes, and 16 seconds, beating his own record he set in 2015.
-Dallas and Mitch are also the first father-son team to finish 1-2 in the Iditarod, a feat they accomplished in both 2015 and 2016.
+Both Dallas and Mitch have held the record for the fastest finish in Iditarod history, with Mitch currently at the top thanks to his 2017 winning time of 8 days, 3 hours, 40 minutes, and 13 seconds.
+Dallas and Mitch are also the first father-son team to finish 1-2 in the Iditarod, a feat they accomplished in 2015, 2016 and 2017.
 Check out this video of Dallas and his remarkable dogs at the finish line in 2015.

 We hope you enjoyed this mini history lesson!
 And we wanted to give a shout out to all the Siberian Huskies, Alaskan Malumutes and Husky mix dogs who run free with their DogWatch Hidden Fences – this one’s for you!